 Unsurprisingly, giving someone a set list of meals to eat is basically the worst way to ensure long-term success.
 Even giving someone food rules that are too restrictive, too hunger-inducing, or behaviorally unsuited to the individual will also cause people to quit and go back to their old ways.

-Imagine a diet that would let you lose five pounds a week (or just make you feel great — not every diet has to be about weight management).
+Imagine a diet that would let you lose five pounds a week (or just make you feel great — not every diet has to be about weight management; and the more I think and write about this topic, the more I’d like to entirely divorce the two).
 But imagine it was so impossible to manage psychologically and/or physiologically and/or behaviorally that you could basically only follow it for two weeks without going nuts and quitting.

 Congrats, you lost ten pounds.